HarryHeights/NoteCrypt/Privacy.md

 ## Links To Other Sites

-NoteCrypt does not contain links to any other service provider.The software works independently on it's own.
+NoteCrypt does not contain links to any other service provider.
+The software works independently on it's own.
  <hr>

 ## Changes To This Privacy Policy